 No matter where you stay, chances are you’ll spend some time at the Village of Baytowne Wharf, the entertainment district of Sandestin, as well as relaxing on the beach looking out at the emerald waters of Northwest Florida.

 The Hilton Sandestin is located right on the crystal white sand of the Sandestin beaches.
 Every room at the Sandestin Hilton has a full or partial ocean view.
 If you have kids, ask for the Emerald Tower, these large rooms also come with nautical themed bunk beds!

-The Hilton Sandestin Resort hotel is a full service hotel that has been owned by the same group for it’s entire 30+ years of existence.
-A major renovation was done in 2013, but each year the hotel receives an upgrade of one kind or another.
+The Hilton Sandestin Resort hotel is a full-service hotel that has been owned by the same group for its entire 30+ years of existence.
 The rooms and all the facilities I viewed were modern and well-kept.
-In fact, all the awnings were being replaced for the upcoming high season starting in March.
+All the awnings were replaced for the upcoming high season starting in March.

 The Sandestin Golf and Beach Resort is more than just a building.
 In fact it is 2,400 acres, and more than 30 different neighborhoods located on both sides of US 98.

 Whatever type of accommodations you want, Sandestin Golf and Beach Resort has them, condominiums, villas, town homes, or hotel.
 All have a pool accessible, and everything is connected by bike and walking paths, in addition to a resort wide tram system that is used by all Sandestin guests no matter where they stay.